cheapjack/DigitalMigrations/README.md

 [Forensic Architecture](https://www.forensic-architecture.org/) famously won the 2018 Turner Prize and challenge what artists (or architects) are meant to do at all

 [Julian Oliver](https://julianoliver.com/output/) started out doing high end yet philosophically straightforward media-interaction work like [Fijuu](https://www.fact.co.uk/projects/dingdong/julian-oliver-pix-fijuu) which I curated back in 2008, to developing the [Critical Engineering Manifesto](https://criticalengineering.org/) and [making work and projects](https://julianoliver.com/output/) on the edge of speculative design and tools for network activism.

+[Lucy Kimbell](http://www.lucykimbell.com/LucyKimbell/Projects.html) Artist and researcher, writer and strategic design in social innovation.
+Considering and participating in wider data cultures can help sustain an artistic practice

 Directory of data artists [Big Bang Data Project at Somerset House](http://bigbangdata.somersethouse.org.uk/artists/)